 Does Bryn Mawr offer discounts when purchasing laptops, software, etc.?

-Bryn Mawr College offers some software for free, all of which Information Services has listed on the Software Downloads page.
+Bryn Mawr College offers some software for free, all of which Library & Information Technology Services (LITS) has listed on the Software Downloads page.
 Aside from that, the College has access to some discounts for various tech providers, which can be found on the Purchasing and Computer Replacements page.
-Lastly, Information Services has provided guidelines on what technology you may want to bring (and what you should NOT bring) with you to school on the What to Bring to College: Technology Edition Techbar blog post.

 What is Customs Week?

 Customs Week (August 26 to 30) is the first part of a yearlong orientation program for first-year Bryn Mawr students.
 Customs is the student-designed and student-led introduction to Bryn Mawr and to the expectations, challenges and joys of life in this self-governing academic and residential community.
 All new students are expected to be present on campus and to participate in the Customs Week events.

 What is International Student Orientation (ISO)?

 The International Student Orientation (ISO) is organized to help international students become acquainted with life in the U.S. and at the College.
 ISO is required for all incoming international students.
 It begins on Monday, August 24.

 Can I attend ISO if I am an American citizen living abroad?